 - DJs Boudain – Boudain Sausage, 16 oz

-DJs Boudain has not yet issued a public statement or responded to inquiries about the recall.
+Like King Harvest, DJs Boudain has not yet released a public statement regarding the contamination issue.

-- Return them to the store where they were purchased for a full refund.
+- Return the product to the store where you purchased it to receive a full refund.